davidpanik/Grunt-Template/README.txt

 -----------
 All development work should be carried out in the /src folder.

-To get live-reloading, SASS/LESS compiling and JSHinting - run the following from the command line at the root of the project:
+To get live-reloading, SASS/LESS compiling, modules and JSHinting - run the following from the command line at the root of the project:
 	grunt develop

-Or to use ES6 use:
-	grunt develop-es6

 Distribution
 ------------
 To package minified, optimised version of the app for distribution, run the following from the command line at the root of the project:
 	grunt build

-Or to use ES6 use:
-	grunt build-es6

 This will now update the /dist folder with a distribution/production version of the app.